Jiuzhouh/Reward-Engineering-for-Generating-SEG/README.md

 ```

 ## Evaluation
-For the evaluation, we use the o
+For the evaluation, we use the official ExplaGraph [evaluation sctipts.](https://github.com/swarnaHub/ExplaGraphs/tree/main/eval_scripts)